jamilasd/Encryption-Decryption-Machine/README.md

 # Encryption-Decryption-Machine

-This encryption machine takes in a string message and converts it into an encrypted message to be sent to the recipient.
+This encryption machine takes in a string message and converts it into an encrypted message to be sent to a recipient.
 The recipient, once the message is received can then use the decryption machine to convert the message back to a readable string.

 # Jupyter Notebook:
 To run the encryption decryption machine in a Jupyter notebook, please download the following files in the same folder: